 I joined the pilgrims in their enthusiasm and responded to their holy greetings with just as much fervor.
 I chatted with them at the stalls along the path where free food was provided.
 Curries, vegetable chapattis with curd and piping-hot milk-tea warmed our chilled bodies and re-energized us for the next stage in seemingly never-ending ascents and descents.

-- The cave lies 90 miles east of Srinagar, Kashmir’s capital.
+- The cave lies 90 miles east of Srinagar, Kashmir’s capital, and can serve as a base to join the pilgrimage.

 - The short hike, from Baltal up to the Amarnath Cave, is 8.7 miles (one way).
 The long version starts in Pahalgam and covers 29 miles (one way).
 You either walk back the same day or rent a tent in the glacier valley of the cave (for the equivalent of a dollar).
 Don’t expect comfort or the place to be clean, this is really roughing it.
 Of course, you can also bring your own camping gear.

-- This website provides actual information on dates and aspects such as a mandatory registration.
+- This website provides actual information on dates and aspects such as mandatory registration.